dahmian/Bash-Profile-Modifier/README.md

 Bash Profile Installer
 ======================

-A node.js script that accepts a string that will be appended to ~/.bash_profile.
-If the string is already in the profile, it will not be added.
+A node.js script that accepts a string that will be appended or remove a string from ~/.bash_profile.
 Useful for adding aliases for node.js scripts.